 • What language is important to use when talking about shots/vaccines and what words should parents avoid?

-• A lot of parents are afraid of how our children will respond, leading them to not tell their children about the shot or sometimes lie.
+• A lot of parents are afraid of how children will respond, leading them to not tell their children about the shot or sometimes lie.
 Be positive and put your own worries aside.
 Make sure your child knows why flu shots are beneficial.
 Say, "Flu shots help keep us well!"
 Plus, avoid preparing your child too far ahead of time.
 If you've ever planned a vacation with a toddler, you've probably learned this before.
 Tell young children the day before.
-If your child asks if the shot will hurt, use language that is not threatening, like "everyone feels things differently.
+If your child asks if the shot will hurt, use language that is not threatening, like "everyone feels things differently."

 • Bring things to keep your children busy in case there is a wait.